 You think you installed pip (e.g., using this posting for Debian/Ubuntu, using this posting with Linux SUSE, using this posting for a CentOS/RHEL/Fedora server, or this posting as an alternative), but when you run pip, you get "command not found."
 How do you install pip and get it working?

-pip or pip3 may be installed.
-But the path to it may not be in your environment (e.g., env) variables.
+pip or pip3 may actually be installed despite the fact that things may seem otherwise.
+The path to it (pip or pip3) may not be in your environment (e.g., env) variables.
 Run these commands:

 sudo find / -name pip sudo find / -name pip3

 Use the full directory path and the pip file when calling the pip command.
 For example, use one of the following as a command: